-Digital downloads are a great way for creators to make recurring income.
+Digital products are a great way for creators to make recurring income.
 Create one resource and sell it multiple times — no shipping fees or inventory tracking required!

-While a digital products marketplace may put some restrictions on your file types (and will definitely take a cut of the sale), you can easily sell downloads yourself.
+While a digital products marketplace may put some restrictions on your file types (and will definitely take a cut of the sale), you can easily sell digital products yourself.
 By selling digital products with Notion and MemberSpace, you can earn money from PDFs, audio files, videos, icons, eBooks and more.

 Start Selling Digital Products with Notion and MemberSpace